yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

   - `$@` (Unix) / `%*` (Windows): All selected files, i.e. `$1`, `$2`, ..., `$n`.
   - `$0` (Unix) / `%0` (Windows): The hovered file.
 - `block`: Open in a blocking manner.
 After setting this, Yazi will hide into a secondary screen and display the program on the main screen until it exits.
 During this time, it can receive I/O signals, which is useful for interactive programs.
-- `orphan`: Keep the process running even if Yazi has exited.
+- `orphan`: Keep the process running even if Yazi has exited, once specified, the process will be detached from the task scheduling system.
-- `desc`: Description of the opener, displayed in the selection menu.
+- `desc`: Description of the opener, display in interactive components, such as "Open with" and help menu.
-- `for`: Optional.
-This opener is only available on this system; when not specified, it's available on all systems.
+- `for`: The opener is only available on this system; if not specified, it's available on all systems.
 Available values:
   - `unix`: Linux and macOS
   - `windows`: Windows
   - `linux`: Linux